 St Peters Basilica

-St Peter’s Basilica is built on top of St Peter’s grave, the first Pope of Christianity.
-With a capacity of over 60,000 people, and spread over 22,300 square meters, it is one of the world’s largest religious building.
+St Peter’s Basilica sits on top of St Peter’s grave, the first Pope of Christianity.

 Castel Sant Angelo